Ajirola/SURVIVAL-ANALYSIS-ON-DIABETIC-READMISSION/README.md

 ## 🎯 Objective

-To project aim to:
+This project aim to:
-- Estimate survival times of diabetic patients
+1️⃣ Estimate survival times of diabetic patients
-- Test differences in survival between groups using log-rank tests
-- Assess the impact of variables using Cox regression
-- Check proportional hazards assumptions
+2️⃣ Test differences in survival between groups using log-rank tests 3️⃣ Assess the impact of variables using Cox regression 4️⃣ Check proportional hazards assumptions

 ## 🔍 Key Areas Analyzed

-- **Time in Hospital** as survival duration

-- **Readmission Status**: (readmitted within 30 days or not)

-- **Insulin Types**: (Up, Down, Steady)

-- **Age Groups**: ([0-10), [10-20) ...[90-100))

-- **Medication Level**: grouped into (Low, Moderate, High, Very High)
+1️⃣ Kaplan-Meier survival curves by:

+  - Age group

+  - Insulin usage

+  - Medication group

+2️⃣ Log-rank tests for group comparison

+3️⃣ Cox Proportional Hazards Model (with and without stratification)

+4️⃣ Statistical assumption checking

-## Data Source
+## 🗃️ Data Source

 The dataset was obtained from the **UCI Machine Learning Repository**.

 Name: **Diabetes 130-US hospitals for years 1999–2008**

+Records: **101,766** diabetic hospital encounters

 Link to the dataset: https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008

 ## 📂 Dataset Description

 The dataset contains demographic information, lab results, and hospital outcomes for diabetic patients.

+-**Total Records**: 101,766

+- **Initial Columns**: 50

 For this project, the key variables used include:

 - **readmitted**: Whether the patient was readmitted within 30 days

 - **time_in_hospital**: Number of days spent in the hospital